Mining Legal Arguments to Study Judicial Formalism: Discussion

-This is the first LLM-based argument mining study on CEE courts.
-Our experiments and lessons learned on non-English court judgments could benefit the legal NLP community.
+This article provides the first LLM-based argument mining study on CEE courts.
+Our experiments and lessons learned on non-English court judgments could benefit the legal NLP community and legal researchers in other CEE states.
 Parameter-efficient fine-tuning was inadequate, whereas continued pretraining proved important for ModernBERT (namely for argument-type classification and holistic formalism classification).
 By contrast, Llama benefited primarily from full fine-tuning rather than continued pretraining.
-Class imbalance—prevalent in legal datasets—needed explicit treatment: for multi-label argument-type classification, Asymmetric Loss consistently outperformed Binary Cross-Entropy across model architectures, improving macro-F1 by up to nine points.
+Class imbalance, which often prevails in legal datasets, needs to be reflected as suggested by \citet{wais2026}.
+For multi-label argument-type classification, Asymmetric Loss consistently outperformed Binary Cross-Entropy across model architectures, improving Bal-F1 by up to nine points.
 Finally, macro-averaged metrics were essential for multi-label evaluation; the scores would be otherwise dominated by the majority negative class for each argument type.

-We also show that interdisciplinary combination of legal theory and NLP can be fruitful.
-Rather than classifying reasoning style at the decision level directly, this NLP task benefits from decomposing the pipeline according to legal theory: first, filter legally relevant parts of the text, then classify traditional legal arguments, and only then classify legal formalism.
+Additionally, we show that the interdisciplinary combination of legal theory and NLP can be fruitful.
+Rather than classifying reasoning style at the decision level directly, this NLP task benefits from decomposing the pipeline according to legal theory, i.e., first, filter legally relevant parts of the text, then classify traditional legal arguments, and only then classify legal formalism.
 We expect that decomposing classification tasks in accordance with how lawyers or legal theorists approach problems could boost explainability and performance in other legal NLP tasks.

-Crucially, our pipeline to investigate reasoning patterns in court decisions is replicable in other jurisdictions (e.g., Poland, Germany, US) and paves the way for comparative legal NLP studies.